OffchainLabs/nitro/docs/useful-addresses.md

 # Useful Addresses

-Here's some contract addreses that may be useful and/or of interest to those exploring the Arbitrum protocol:
+Here's some contract addresses that may be useful and/or of interest to those exploring the Arbitrum protocol:

 ### Protocol (L1)